The Launch of Beep Cricket

 Each Sunday, safe transport is provided via our BAT Bus service to those who need it.
 There is also a free BBQ lunch and the opportunity to meet new friends and/or socialize with people you already know.

 All are welcome to come and try the games on offer.
-Men and Women, boys and girls, age 13-70.
+Men and Women, boys and girls, family and friends, support workers and mates.

 Boundary Rope